victronenergy/dynamic-ess/VRM-BETA.md

 The Node-RED version still needs to periodically fetch the information, but it can no longer fill out the schedules.
 But the fetched information can still be used to steer the rest of your equipment and show the graphs.
 You have to make sure to use the same configuration on both systems.

-There are two flows that can be imported to get you started:
+There are two flows that need be imported to get you started:
 - [nodered-ui-with-vrm-dess](./examples/nodered-ui-with-vrm-dess.json) and
 - [nodered-ui-with-vrm-dess-with-average-price-switching](./examples/nodered-ui-with-vrm-dess-with-average-price-switching.json)